Gold-Plated Roofs in South Pasadena

 To be fair, the prevailing situation, in which the state became the owner of a bunch of homes located within that planned right-of-way is not entirely its fault — it really meant to build that freeway, but it underestimated the city’s tenacity and effectiveness in opposing it.
 All that, however, is no justification of has gone on since CalTrans’ aquisition of all that land in South Pasadena.
 Since CalTrans was unable to proceed with its freeway, it decided to save money by not demolishing the homes it acquired, and renting them out while it waited for a green light for its freeway, that never came.
 In the meantime, years (make that decades) have gone by and CalTrans, in its capacity as a landlord of those houses became responsible for their maintenance.
 And here is where the fun began.

 According to the L.A.
-Times story CalTrans has been spending outlandish amounts of money on maintenance, such as, for example, paying $171,508 for the replacement of a roof on one of those houses that has been sitting empty for at least a decade, according to a former CalTrans employee quoted by the Times.
+Times story CalTrans has been spending outlandish amounts of money on maintenance, for example, paying $171,508 for the replacement of a roof on one of those houses that have been empty for at least a decade.
 How is that possible?
-The science on How To Replace A Roof can’t explain how a roof replacement goes into the hundreds of thousands, that’s because they don’t, even for most mansion properties.
-So what’s really going on?
+Even if the empty house required a roof replacement, why was an affordable yet skilled professional from a roof replacement Winston Salem (or nearby places) firm not contacted?
+This could have saved tons of money and at the same time could have got the roof repaired easily.
+Isn’t it just bizarre, unacceptable, and outlandish that a task like a roof replacement seems to be robbing people of their money?
+Because The science on How To Replace A Roof can’t explain how a roof replacement goes into the hundreds of thousands, that’s because they don’t, even for most mansion properties.
+Many people have considered that the roof was infested with pests so needed an expensive renovation to make sure the infestation was fully gone.
+For example, if termites get into the wood on a property, and termite control is needed to solve the issue, this could cause some major changes to the home.
+There are a lot of possibilities, so what’s really going on?

 The culprit turns out to be “a ‘whopping fee’ tacked onto each project.
 Broken into a series of separate charges, the fee went to Direct Construction Unit, a small arm of the state’s General Services Departm.
 It amounted to nearly 20% of the cost of each job, the records show.”